 If a character is injured below 0 HP but is stable (no bleed effects), natural healing will mend their wounds at a rate of 1 HP/day until their HP raises to a positive number, at which point normal healing begins.

 Treatment for Serious Injuries, Critical Hits and Massive Damage

-A character who has taken damage equal to their MDT has suffered a Serious Injury, and will lose one Hit Point every round (or every minute if out of combat) until they recieve a minimal of Frist Aid care.
+A character who has taken damage equal to their MDT, and made a successful Fort Save, has suffered a Serious Injury.
+The character will lose one Hit Point every round (or every minute if out of combat) due to bleeding until they receive a minimal of First Aid care.

 Heal Check (First Aid): Skill check against the targets MDT.
 The attempt takes a full-round action; several tries can be made until successful.
 If the character is trying to dress his or her own wounds, apply a – 5 penalty.
 If successful the Heal check reduces bleeding from once per round, to once per minute if they are still in combat, or once per hour outside of combat.
 Multiple bleed effects are cumulative.
 Example: three bleed effects totaling 4 hp per round, could be reduced to 4 per minute or 4 per hour depending on combat.

 Triage (First Aid) A medic may make a Heal check (DC 15) as a standard action to determine the condition of a single creature.
 With a successful check, a medic may automatically determine whether a creature is dead, dying, poisoned, diseased, knocked out, etc and thus triage who is in the most immediate need of their skills.